Targeted Calibration to Adjust Stability Biases in Complex Dynamical System Models

-we now systematically reduce the stability of the strong AMOC state in the 5-box model under a number of physical constraints, namely that $\Delta \vec p$ always stays on the same hyperplane, that no parameter value becomes negative, and that we stay sufficiently close to the region explored in parameter space.
-The implementation of these constraints is explained in the corresponding Methods Section.
+we now systematically reduce the stability of the strong AMOC state in the five-box model under a number of physical constraints, most importantly that $\Delta \vec p$ always stays on the same hyperplane.
+The implementation of these constraints is explained in Appendix \ref{sec: step5_parameterupdates}.